-It is certain that he was personally in favor of the extreme Anglican policy which Johnson, acting under instruction from Lord Granville, forced for a time upon South Carolina.
-Though the contemporary sources of information are very scanty, it has been maintained with a considerable degree of probability that in 1704 the passage of an act by the North Carolina legislature was procured, which not only provided again for the establishment of the church, but also for a religious test.
+It is certain that he was personally in favor of the extreme Anglican policy which Gov. Johnson, acting under instruction from Lord Granville, forced for a time upon South Carolina.
+Though the contemporary sources of information are very scanty, it has been maintained with a considerable degree of probability that in 1704 the passage of an Act by the North Carolina legislature was procured, which not only provided again for the establishment of the church, but also for a religious test.

 A province law was also passed, that no one should hold a position of trust without taking the required oaths.
-The act for the establishment of the church, with that requiring the oaths, together occasioned the so-called Cary's rebellion.
+The Act for the establishment of the church, with that requiring the oaths, together occasioned the so-called Cary's rebellion.
 While the disturbance happened, we hear much more of the question of oaths than of the church question.
-But all the dissenters in the province seem to have been profoundly stirred, which would have scarcely been true if the point at issue had merely been that of the oaths.
+But all the Dissenters in the province seem to have been profoundly stirred, which would have scarcely been true if the point at issue had merely been that of the oaths.

-John Ash, who was sent by the South Carolinians to England to complain of the passage of the act for the establishment of the church, was compelled to find passage from Virginia, and went thither over land through Albemarle.
-Edmund Porter was appointed by the dissenters of Albemarle to accompany Ash.
+John Ash, who was sent by the South Carolinians to England to complain of the passage of the Act for the establishment of the church, was compelled to find passage from Virginia, and went thither over land through Albemarle.
+Edmund Porter was appointed by the Dissenters of Albemarle to accompany Ash.

 More than any English mainland colony, South Carolina's roots were Caribbean.
 Many of her early settlers were English by way of the West Indies, especially by way of Barbados.
 Barbadians such as the Middletons of Middleton Place and the Draytons of Drayton Hall controlled the provincial government and determined the course of South Carolina's politics for almost half a century.